deccico/bellatrix/README.txt

 Bellatrix
 ===========

-Bellatrix is a set of (magic) tools to automate the management of Amazon EC2 services.
+Bellatrix is a set of (magic) tools to automate the use of Amazon EC2 services.

 [Online documentation](http://bellatrix.readthedocs.org/)